TESI Curriculum Module: Electrical Engineering Summer Program

 To put this another way, we are out to create the next generation of problem-solvers and difference-makers, and position these innovators for long-term success in both their academics and in life.
 We empower our students while providing clear and lifelong training and our program is a fantastic addition to their college applications.

 Our students will work with their classmates on building electrical engineering projects from the ground up.
 We learn to solder, which is a very important skill for electrical engineers, as well as how currents flow.
 We start with the basics and quickly ramp up until our students are building big projects with all sorts of lights, energy, and even the possibility of flight.
+If you aren't sold yet you can learn more about what electrical engineering is and find out if this type of engineering is of interest.

 Below are some of the electrical engineering summer camp projects we will complete.